-I am a 42-year member of Zonta International, a global organization “Empowering Women through Service and Advocacy”.
+I am a 43-year member of Zonta International, a global organization “Empowering Women through Service and Advocacy”.
 Zonta has consultative status with the United Nations allowing it to make presentations before the UN.
 With 30,000 members, 1200 clubs in 67 countries, it is approaching its 100-year anniversary.
 Membership is open to both men and women.
 Zonta International strives to promote and protect the human rights of all women and girls and reduce the incidence of violence against women.

 A few years ago, we stood in the blowing snow on the Court House lawn and planted 128 orange flags.
 Each one represented an abused woman in Otsego County.
 In 2014, we hosted the District 15 Conference which featured speakers who described the gruesome details of Human Trafficking and suggested options to recognize and prevent it.
 In 2015 at the District 15 Conference in Grand Rapids, we decorated bras to be placed on the Blue Bridge over the Grand River.
 This is an annual Grand Rapids Cancer Society event to raise awareness and funds to eradicate breast cancer.

-We support the efforts of the Women’s Resource Center of Northern Michigan and are pleased to have our member Cherie Nutter as President of their Board of Directors.
+We support the efforts of the Women’s Resource Center of Northern Michigan and are pleased to have had our member Cherie Nutter serve as President of their Board of Directors.
 The WRCNM makes it a priority to engage men.
 The WRC 100 Men Campaign addresses the belief that all men play an important role in raising funds for awareness.
 The White Ribbon Campaign is an initiative begun by men to provide men with an opportunity to show their opposition to all forms of discrimination.
 Wearing a white ribbon has become a symbol of men’s commitment.
 It is an active campaign in the US, Canada and other countries.
 You may reach the WRC 24 Hour Crisis line at 800-275-1955.

 A related program revolves around “Coaching Boys into Men” (CBIM).
 It recognizes the important role of coaches as they inspire young athletes to become men of empathy, respect and dignity.
 Our club has sponsored a presentations for the St. Mary Cathedral School Boys Basketball teams as well as the Gaylord Community Schools Varsity Boys Basketball and Wrestling Teams.
 The teams took the white ribbon pledge: I pledge not to commit, condone, or remain silent about violence against women and girls.
 From this day forward I pledge to be part of the solution to end all forms of this violence”.
 Their sign reads “Our Team Says NO.” Zonta hopes to sponsor more teams.